 If you're new to project management software, monday is going to be the perfect pick for you.
 This platform offers an incredibly easy to use interface, even for beginners, so you won't spend a lot of time training your team on how to use it.
 Additionally, monday offers a lot of customization and a strong support team, so you can get it to work how you want it with a little help from the experts.

-Check out our monday.com review for more information
+Check out our monday.com review or our analysis of monday.com's plans for more information

 On a budget when it comes to project management software?
 Wrike not only provides a stellar experience, but it also offers a surprisingly robust free plan that can get you started at no cost to your team, forever.
 It can be a bit complicated to use on mobile, but the platform overall is quite easy to use and shouldn't create any problems for your team during the learning process.

 Check out our Wrike pricing guide for more information

 It can take a lot of power to manage a whole team's projects, and ClickUp is up for the task.
 This robust software offers a lot of features to handle your team's every need, with some serious customizability behind it so you can mix and match your tracking needs as you see fit.
 All these features and customizability can be a bit intimidating to new users, but it's more than worth it when it comes to all you get.

 Check out our ClickUp pricing guide for more information, or see how it compares in a head-to-head with Asana.